AriFordsham/GHCWiki/kind-system.md

 ## Auto Promotion of Types to Kinds

 Many simple data declarations it would be convinient to also have at the type level.
-Assuming we resolve TypeNaming and some ambiguity issues, we could support automatically deriving the data kind based on the data.
+Assuming we resolve [Design/TypeNaming](design/type-naming) and some ambiguity issues, we could support automatically deriving the data kind based on the data.

 There are some other issues to be wary of (care of Simon PJ):